 Serve this shrimp pasta with our Tuscan Panzanella Salad.
 Zesty vinaigrette and juicy ripe tomatoes balance out the rich creamy sauce of the pasta.

-Finish the meal on a sweet notes with our easy Polenta Cake with Peaches.
+Love to finish your meal off with a treat?
+Finish the meal on a sweet note with our easy Polenta Cake with Peaches.

 Prawn Pasta in Sun-Dried Tomato Cream Sauce